Townhead: History

+Early history 15th–20th century

 It is widely accepted that near the eastern edge of modern day Townhead, is where St Kentigern, also known as St Mungo, built his church by the banks of the Molendinar Burn and thus established Glasgow.
 Glasgow Cathedral, dedicated to St Mungo, is roughly situated where Mungo's original church once stood.
 The present building dates back to the 12th century.
 Today, the Cathedral sits immediately outside of Townhead's boundaries and falls into the Ladywell area.

 Provand's Lordship, Glasgow's oldest remaining house, was constructed from the late 15th century by Bishop Andrew, later given the surname Muirhead as part of St Nicholas Hospital, a lodging for the poor.
-The hospital, or more accurately a hospitium, provided accommodation for twelve poor men as well their care who contributed through work in the hospital, Bible study and a products from the gardens.
-The gardens were restored in 1997 and like the original St Nicolas garden, the herb grown are those known for healing properties and medicinal use.
+The hospital, or more accurately hospitium, provided accommodation and care for twelve poor men who contributed through work in the hospital, Bible study and growing produce in the gardens.
+The gardens were restored in 1997 and, like the original St Nicolas garden, the herbs grown are those known for healing properties and medicinal use.

 The martyrdom of the Covenanters took place in the modern area called Townhead.
 The northern part of Castle Street was the town limits beyond which was called the "Howgait".
 Howgait was the scene of public hangings and used until 1781, when they moved to Glasgow Green.
 The area is now mainly taken up by Junction 15 of the M8.